SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

-# Optional: Setup your Enterprise Account for HTML5 Development with a Booster
+# Optional: Set up your Enterprise Account for HTML5 Development with a Booster

 This step is only necessary for Enterprise Accounts.
-This step is optional for Enterprise Accounts, if you want to use a "Booster" to set up your subaccount instead of configuring it manually.
+This step is optional for Enterprise Accounts, if you want to use a "Booster" to setup your subaccount instead of configuring it manually.

-**Note:** You need a Cloud Identity Services tenant (Identity and Authentication service, IAS).
-If you don't have one, create one first.
-If you need help creating one, see the mission "Get Started with SAP BTP—Cloud Identity Service Provider" in the Discovery Center.
+SAP BTP Trial comes with a pre-configured HTML5 application development.

-### Run Booster Prepare an Account for HTML5 development
+### Run Booster: Prepare an Account for HTML5 development

-A Booster is a wizard-based UI, which automates the administration steps to set up BTP services instead of configuring all necessary services manually.
+A Booster is a wizard-based UI that automates the administrative steps to set up BTP services, eliminating the need to manually configure all necessary services.

-For this mission you run the Booster "Prepare an Account for HTML5 development".
+For this mission, you run the Booster "Prepare an Account for HTML5 development".

-1. Open your Global Account and select **Boosters** in the left-handed navigation pane.
+1. Open your Global Account and select **Boosters** in the left-hand navigation pane.

 2. Search for the booster **Prepare an Account for HTML5 development**.